MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 The project evaluates key engineering performance metrics for **high-torque-density electric motors** and **power-electronics thermal management** under real-world drive cycles and heavy-duty transient operating conditions for an electric vehicle (EV) sedan.
 The novelty lies in the **integrated co-simulation of electrical and control loops with mechanical system dynamics**, enabling system-level analysis of coupled electromechanical interactions.

-One of the key objectives of this development is to develop an **[AI-Enabled Electromechanical System Design & Optimization Platform](#71-overview)** for the design and optimization of EV systems across a wide range of motor, drive and power-capacity configurations.
+One of the key objectives of this development is to develop an **[AI-Enabled Engineering Value & Optimization Platform](#ai-enabled-engineering-value--optimization-platform)** for the design and optimization of EV systems across a wide range of motor, drive and power-capacity configurations.

 ## Project Structure